- University of Madras, 1993

 Elucidation of Tumor Heterogeneity in Prostate Cancer by Combined Immunohistochemistry and Novel RNA in Situ Hybridization

 High Resolution Analysis of Genomic Imbalances in the Cancer Genome

 National Cancer Institute at the National Institutes of Health

-Member of the Josephine Ford Cancer Institute Urological Oncology Research Program
+Member of the Henry Ford Cancer Institute Urological Oncology Research Program

 Key Terms: Cancer Genomics, Molecular Cytogenetics, Next Generation Sequencing, Prostate Cancer, and RNA in situ hybridization

 Awards and Honors

 1983 First prize for Merit in M.Sc., Zoology (1983) Kongunadu Arts and Science College, University of Madras

 1987-1990 Senior Research Fellowship (SRF) Award, Council of Scientific and Industrial Research, New Delhi, India